Home

 BI — it is set for small fast queries where you don't want to spend very much time in split calculations and it just reads the blocks and splits blindly based on HDFS blocks and it deals with it after that

-ETL — is for large queries that one it actually reads the file footers and applies the approach down predicate to the strike that can make a huge difference
+ETL — is for large queries that it actually reads the file footers and applies the approach down predicate to the strike that can make a huge difference

-The Out of Memory error could occur because of using the default split strategy (Hybrid), which in my case redirects to ETL strategy that requires more memory.
+The Out of Memory error could occur because of using the default split strategy (Hybrid), which in my case redirects to the ETL strategy that requires more memory.

 I recommend using the ORC split strategy as BI by setting the parameter below: